Vice President, Miji Bell

 Gerald (Matthew) Wong

-Matthew has been a resident of the 414 Water Street Condominium since October 2017.
+Matthew has been a resident of the Baltimore City since October 2017.
 Originally from Singapore, he makes his home in downtown Baltimore by way of Kingston, Jamaica; Miami; Washington, DC; and Howard County.

-Presently an IT Program Portfolio Manager at Washington Metropolitan Area Transit Authority (WMATA), Matthew’s spent much of his career in technology management positions for Verizon, British Telecom, and AT&T. With undergraduate and graduate degrees in English Literature from St. Thomas University and University of Maryland, College Park respectively, Matthew received his MBA from Loyola University Maryland.
+Presently a Manager at WMATA, Matthew’s spent much of his career in technology management positions for Verizon, British Telecom, and AT&T. With undergraduate and graduate degrees in English Literature from St. Thomas University and University of Maryland, College Park respectively, Matthew received his MBA from Loyola University Maryland.
 His volunteer activities have included ESL classes at Howard Community College and various soup kitchens.

 The City Center Residents Association is a Section 501(c)(3) Non-profit Organization.